Interpret

 ntp trusted-key 10

-PTP roles
+PTP clock roles and profiles

 | Role | Meaning |